RuyiLi/jyasic/README.md

 brownish yellow (#5a6014) - **guard skill: overdrive**: decreases damage, but shoots 20 bullets.

+darker brownish yellow (#333d1c) - **l'arc qui ne faut**: shoots bullets that never miss and are guaranteed to hit an enemy. bullets that targeted an enemy that has already been destroyed will be left behind as traps that deal damage to any enemy that walks over them.

 ## God Tier Powerups

 _these powerups are unlocked upon reaching scores that are multiples of 5000._